hyunbinseo/print-friendly/README.md

 # print-friendly

-CSS for paper.
-Style HTML for printing and PDF conversion.
+Responsive CSS for screen and paper.
+Optimized for printing and PDF conversion.

 ## 🚧 Features